donyu/cs3136-recitations/recitation-4.md

 (c) Add a print stack trace to mergesort_main.c

-The main trick to this part is understanding where to put each distinct print statement.
-Good thing there's only two (one for "sorting" and one for "merging").
+The main trick to this part is understanding where to put each distinct print statement and how to keep track of indentation.
+It is a lot easier if you use Jae's already included print_array() function to print the array, and you may decide to use multiple printf statements to get a single line to print out.

 ## Pointers ##